Coping with Cancer

-How far cancer has spread in your body is describe as ”stages”, where Stage 0 is the less serious stage and Stage IV the most advanced stage.
-When you are diagnosed your doctor will tell you what stage you are at.
+Stages describe how far cancer has spread in your body.
+Stage 0 is the less serious stage, and Stage IV the most advanced stage.
+When you are diagnosed, your doctor will tell you what stage you are at.

 Why is it important to understand the stages of cancer?

 It’s important to understand your cancer stage for several reasons:

 - Treatment: It helps your doctor decide which treatment will work best.
 Early-stage cancer may call for surgery, while advanced-stage cancer may need chemotherapy.

 - Outlook: Your recovery will depend in part on how early the cancer is found.
 Your stage gives you an idea of your possible outcomes.

 - Research: Most hospitals work with a national database that keeps track of which treatments are used and how well they work.
 Researchers can compare similar cases to find the most effective treatments.

 - Stage 0 means there’s no cancer, only abnormal cells with the potential to become cancer.
 This is also called carcinoma in situ (CIS).
 (CIS is a group of abnormal cells that are found only in the place where they first formed in the body)

 - Stage I means the cancer is small and only in one area.
 This is also called early-stage cancer.

 - Stage II and III mean the cancer is larger and has grown into nearby tissues or lymph nodes.